hdim91/Im-s-repository/README.md

-# Im-s-repository
+# Research Codes

-Collections of R and Python works
+Here I present my codes used for my research paper and R and Python applications I used in the workplace